Brussels Landmarks: 21 Famous Landmarks in Brussels

-Perhaps the most famous (and amusing) emblem of Brussels is the Manneken Pis.
+Perhaps one of the most famous (and amusing) tourist attractions in Brussels is the Manneken Pis.
 This tiny statue of a boy peeing is located a two-minute walk behind Grand Place.
-Built on a fountain essential to water distribution in 15th century Brussels, this statue is an iconic landmark that attracts thousands of visitors every day.
+Built on a fountain essential to water distribution in 15th-century Brussels, this statue is an iconic landmark that attracts thousands of visitors every day.

 Part of the attraction to Manneken Pis is the costumes that the little boy statue is dressed in.
-Each week the statue is covered in a different costume, usually topical or seasonal, which are decided by a not-for-profit-panel called ‘The friends of Manneken Pis’.
+Each week the statue is covered in a different costume, usually topical or seasonal, which is decided by a not-for-profit panel called 'The Friends of Manneken Pis'.

 Occasionally, for big celebrations, the statue is linked to a beer keg and beer is given to visitors who have come to see the Manneken Pis.
 Some of the outfits can be seen in the City Museum, which is located in the Grand Place.

 Joining a tour is a fun way to visit.
 These are the top experiences that include the Manneken Pis.